apache/druid/docs/api-reference/supervisor-api.md

 #### Sample request

-The following example shows how to reset offsets for a kafka supervisor with the name `social_media`.
-Let's say the supervisor is reading from a kafka topic `ads_media_stream` and has the stored offsets: `{"0": 0, "1": 10, "2": 20, "3": 40}`.
+The following example shows how to reset offsets for a Kafka supervisor with the name `social_media`.
+Let's say the supervisor is reading from a Kafka topic `ads_media_stream` and has the stored offsets: `{"0": 0, "1": 10, "2": 20, "3": 40}`.

 <Tabs>